-Accounts Receivable, Net are Federal entity claims for payment from other (Federal or nonfederal) entities.
+Accounts Receivable, Net are Federal entity claims for payment from other (Federal or non-federal) entities and are composed of taxes receivable, net and other receivables, net.
 Gross receivables must be reduced to net realizable value by an allowance for doubtful accounts in accordance with SFFAS 1 and Technical Bulletin 2020-1, Loss Allowance for Intragovernmental Receivables.
 Loss allowance recognition for intragovernmental receivables does not alter the statutory requirements for the debtor agency to make the payment or for the collecting agency to seek and obtain payment.
 Entities should document their policies regarding allowances and criteria for assessing collectability and disclose the method(s) of calculating the allowance for doubtful accounts and the dollar amount of the allowance (Note 6).